Xeverous/filter_spirit/doc/user/faq.md

 2 main reasons:

 - I wanted the thing to be searchable - being easy to find and distinguish from other tools.
 "Yet another filter tool" or "Filter generator/compiler" are to broad terms, so I picked something unique that intentionally has no direct meaning to avoid misinterpretation.
 - The heart of the program is the LL parser made using Boost Spirit library.
 It (ab)uses operator overloading and expressions templates to express language syntax using plain C++ code - each operator implements 1 particular action (skip, alternate, loop until, look ahead etc) and thanks to templates you can freely combine them to form very nested types that merge all these loops and if-elses into a single parse function.
-[Wikipedia has a short article on it.](https://en.wikipedia.org/wiki/Spirit_Parser_Framework)
+[Wikipedia has a short article on it.](https://en.wikipedia.org/wiki/Spirit_Parser_Framework).
+I had no better idea for the project so it was left with the initial meaning - filter program based on Spirit library.

 **Why this library in particular?**